 Fill the black tanks: Connect a garden hose from a water source (the city water connection at your campsite) to the black water valve on your RV.
 Let the water run until the black tank is full.
 You can check your sensor to determine when the tank is full.
 Once the tank is full, turn off the water.
 Be sure to use a separate hose from your normal fresh water hose to prevent contamination.

 Empty black tank again: Pull the valve on the black tank and let it empty completely.

 Repeat: Fill the black tank with fresh water and dump one or two more times until the water dumping out is clear.

 - Treat the tanks: Place an holding tank treatment tab in your toilet bowl and flush along with a full bowl

 How to Prevent RV Holding Tanks from Clogging?

-To prevent clogging and damage, you should make sure that only water is allowed to flow into your grey tank.
+To prevent clogging and damage, you should make sure that only water is allowed to flow into your gray tank.
 Put drain covers in your kitchen and shower sinks to catch any debris, and make sure to wipe down all dishes with a rag before washing them in your sink.
 Only human waste and septic safe toilet paper should go into your toilet.
-Many stores sell special RV toilet paper, but we have found that Scott’s Bath Tissue works just as well and is cheaper and easier to find.
-Make sure to only buy the original Scott’s toilet paper and not any other varieties.
+Many stores sell special RV toilet paper, but we have found that Scott 1000 works just as well and is cheaper and easier to find.
+Read our complete guide to the best RV toilet paper for more information.

 If your black tank is clogged up, there is any easy solution.
 This reverse RV flush valve forces water back up into plumbing lines to break up clogs.
 To use, you attach the valve to the RV drain and connect the same garden hose you use for cleaning the black tank This will push water up into your pipes and tanks to dislodge any debris that is causing your tanks not to empty properly.
 At some point you will need this gadget, so I would recommend ordering one before you hit the road.